jayjscotto/starwars-rpg/README.md

 ## Star-Wars Game

 ## Description
-This game was based on Star Wars and made to familiarize myself with the jQuery API and to strengthen my algorithmic knowledge.
+This game was based on Star Wars and made to familiarize myself with the Javacsript library jQuery and to strengthen my algorithmic knowledge.

 ## Technologies Used
 - Javascript